Cost To Build Self Storage

-Wanting to know what it costs to build self-storage facilities is often the first question a new investor asks.
+Wanting to know what it costs to build self storage facilities is often the first question a new investor asks.
 It seems like a simple question, but once you delve a little deeper, you will find that there are a lot of variables that make that question hard to give an easy answer to.
-Location, design, zoning restrictions, site improvements needed, etc., will all impact the costs to build your self-storage facility.
+Location, design, zoning restrictions, site improvements needed, etc., will all impact the costs of building your self-storage facility.

 That being said, we will give some high-level answers to the self storage cost question in this article.

 There used to be a current rule of thumb back in the early 2010’s that land costs should be approximately 25-30 percent of total development cost.
 At $1.25 per gross square foot and assuming 40 percent coverage, net cost for land is $3.13 per rentable foot of building.
 This is no longer the case due to the now multitude of variable parameters and dynamics of individual markets.

 In today's development climate, it is crucial for developers to ensure that land costs do not lead to low income after accounting for debt obligations.
 Conducting a thorough feasibility analysis helps determine the market's capacity and the rental rates based on the type of self-storage and unit mix.
 This analysis enables developers to assess whether their pricing is too high or too low, ensuring they strike the right balance to avoid financial strain and maximize profitability.